 - Student states whether or not they takes responsibility for incident.

-- Assistant or Associate Dean determines student responsibility (finding must normally be rendered within 5 business days of meeting with student).
+- Associate Dean determines student responsibility (finding must normally be rendered within 5 business days of meeting with student).

-- Assistant Dean explains the appeal process and future consequences of violating policy.
+- Associate Dean explains the appeal process and future consequences of violating policy.

-- Assistant or Associate Dean shares sanction with faculty member.
+- Associate Dean shares sanction with faculty member.

 6.)
-Assistant or Associate Dean provides the student with a copy of the Assistant or Associate Dean’s Report
+Associate Dean provides the student with a copy of the Associate Dean’s Report

 - All case records are filed in the Office of the Provost and the Dean of Students Office.